cometbft/cometbft/spec/abci/abci++_methods.md

       that the Application running at the process that sent the vote chose not to extend it.
       CometBFT will always call `VerifyVoteExtension`, even for 0 length vote extensions.
     * `VerifyVoteExtension` is not called for precommit votes sent by the local process.
     * `VerifyVoteExtensionRequest.hash` refers to a proposed block.
-There is not guarantee that this proposed block has previously been exposed to the Application via `ProcessProposal`.
+There is no guarantee that this proposed block has previously been exposed to the Application via `ProcessProposal`.
     * If `VerifyVoteExtensionResponse.status` is `REJECT`, the consensus algorithm will reject the whole received vote.
       See the [Requirements](./abci++_app_requirements.md) section to understand the potential